Certora/Documentation/docs/prover/diagnosis/index.md

 % TODO: writing "verification condition" should write "rule", or what?..

-{term}`TAC` Reports provide an under-the-hood view on a given verification condition as well as the result that the prover produced for that verification condition, if available.
+{term}`TAC` Reports provide an under-the-hood view on a given verification condition as well as the result that the Prover produced for that verification condition, if available.
 There are four variants of TAC reports, one each for the results SAT, UNSAT, TIMEOUT, and one that contains no information from the result.
 In the following, we will discuss these variants one by one.
-We will begin with the TAC report without prover result information, since its constituents are present in the other variants as well.
+We will begin with the TAC report without Prover result information, since its constituents are present in the other variants as well.

 ## Plain TAC reports